qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_guideline.rst

    |
    | **Tailoring quality activities:**
    | Main tailoring driver is that the SW platform is pure SW development and is provided as "SW element" - this explains mainly the generic, platform wide tailoring.
-   | Tailoring is done for the whole SW platform by defining only the relevant processes and their resulting outcomes and an argumentation why the others are not needed in <add link to aspice>.
+   | Tailoring is done for the whole SW platform by defining only the relevant processes and their resulting outcomes and an argumentation why the others are not needed in `ASPICE 4.0 <https://eclipse-score.github.io/process_description/main/standards/aspice_40/aspice.html>`_.
    |
    | **Planning quality activities:**
    | In the Quality Management Plan the nomination of the quality manager :need:`rl__quality_manager` and the project lead :need:`rl__project_lead` is documented.